 1. Rent out a portion of your home

-The most common way to get started is by buying a home and then renting out a portion of it.
+The most common way to get started house hacking is by buying a home and then renting out a portion of it.
 For instance, if you bought a two-story home you could rent out the downstairs.
 Or if you buy a home with a finished basement, you could live upstairs and rent out the basement.

 This is a good strategy in low-cost living areas because the money you earn in rent could actually cover your monthly mortgage payments.
 However, this may not work out in parts of the country that have a high cost of living.